 While in active addiction, the love we experienced often lacked a large degree of healthiness.

-In addiction we cling.
-We cling to our addictive substances.
-We cling to our addiction-driven habits.
-We cling to our coping mechanisms.
-We cling to the people that support us and we cling to those who enable us.
+We become attached in addiction.
+Attached to our addictive substances, attached to our addiction-fueled habits, attached to our coping mechanisms, attached to the people who support us, and attached to those who enable us.

 Clinging is a dangerous coping mechanism; it gives our power to someone or something else and leaves us more vulnerable and unsafe.
 This is especially true in romantic relationships – clinging opens us to abuse, betrayal, misdirection and misguidance.